Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 .. note::
     To understand better the parameters of GetCleft read the manual for NRGsuite: http://biophys.umontreal.ca/nrg/ewExternalFiles/NRGsuite_Guide.pdf

 The parameters session:

 The detection of cavities by GetCleft is based on the introduction of spheres in between pairs of atoms of the target and by reducing the volume of these spheres until no clashes are found.
-Use the option 'Insert sphere radii' (default (recommended) Min: 1.50 and Max: 4.0).
+Use the option 'Insert sphere radii' (default and recommended Min: 1.50 and Max: 4.0).

 If the user wants a specific residue to be in the detected cavity, they must enter the residue identification in the format: "Tree letter code + residue number + chain". e.g. "ALA13A"